dcdpr/did-btcr2/mdbook/src/terminology.md

 ## Aggregate Beacon { #aggregate-beacon }

-A collection of [BTCR2 Updates][BTCR2 Update] can optionally be aggregated into a single [Beacon Signal] by a [Beacon Aggregator Service] for multiple entities (possibly controlling multiple DIDs and possibly posting multiple updates).
+A collection of [BTCR2 Updates][BTCR2 Update] can optionally be aggregated into a single [Beacon Signal] by an [Aggregation Service] for multiple entities (possibly controlling multiple DIDs and possibly posting multiple updates).

 There can only ever be one [BTCR2 Update] per **did:btcr2** DID in a [Beacon Signal] from an Aggregate Beacon.

+## Aggregation Cohort { #aggregation-cohort }

+The set of [Aggregation Participants][Aggregation Participant] within an [Aggregate Beacon].

+## Aggregation Participant { #aggregation-participant }

+A member of an [Aggregation Cohort], typically a DID controller, that controls cryptographic keys required to partially authorize spends from a [Beacon Address].

+## Aggregation Service { #aggregation-service }

+The entity that coordinates the protocols of an [Aggregate Beacon] in order to establish a [Aggregation Cohort] and aggregate [BTCR2 Update Announcements][BTCR2 Update Announcement] in a [Beacon Signal].

 ## Authorized Beacon Signal { #authorized-beacon=signal }